ACasey31/Data-Wrangling-Exercise/README.md

 subject_test.txt - Contains subject data for X_test respectively.

 Run_anaysis.R is the script used for all preliminary data munging and the above four steps.

+Notes:
+This was very challenging as a beginner-level R project without any coding background.
+The data sets are very similar and confusing because it's not familiar data unlike the more popular Titanic dataset for example.
+This took me about a month to complete before it was scrubbed from my course syllabus for being too challenging!
+I am proud for completing it however.
+I suggest doing this exercise to get a real taste of what it may be like to work with data that is not your own just like a client could throw at you in a real life setting.